MJRaei/TicTacToe/README.md

 # TicTacToe
-This is the TicTacToe game written in C#.
+This is a TicTacToe game written in C#.